About the Local AIMday Grants

 Applications will be assessed based on:

-Relevance to SASUF’s objectives and theme
+Relevance to SASUF’s objectives and themes

 Quality and clarity of the proposed AIMday concept